Hazardous Waste Collection

 • Syringes

-Propane tanks, motor oil, antifreeze, mercury or materials containing mercury, and auto and rechargeable batteries can be brought to the Recycling Center, 917 Plymouth Street, year-round accompanied with a valid Recycling Sticker.
+Propane tanks, motor oil, antifreeze, mercury or materials containing mercury, and auto and rechargeable batteries can be brought to the Recycling Center, 917 Plymouth Street year-round accompanied by a valid recycling sticker.

-Syringes can be brought to the Fire Station, 438 Plymouth Street, and discarded year-round by speaking with a Firefighter or Officer on-duty.
+Syringes can be brought to the Fire Station, 438 Plymouth Street and discarded year-round by speaking with an on-duty Firefighter.

 Latex paint is messy, but not hazardous.
 If not recyclable, absorb liquid with cat litter and dispose of in trash.
 Usable leftover latex paint is accepted and recycled into new paint products at Recolor® Paints in Hanover for a small fee.
 To see if your paint qualifies for recycling, call 833-RECOLOR (732-6567).

-For additional questions and information regarding the Hazardous Waste Day collection events and/or the disposal of hazardous waste, please contact the Recycling Center Office by calling (781) 293-1732 or e-mailing [email protected].
+For questions or additional information, please contact the Recycling & Solid Waste office by calling (781) 293-1732 or e-mailing [email protected].